 If you haven't tried a brie and apple grilled cheese yet, imagine the flavours of a fruit and cheese platter.
 Sweet tart apple, creamy, earthy brie, crispy, buttery toast and a drizzle of honey.
 Honey adds both a sweet and savory flavor that makes this apple and brie sandwich stand out from the rest!

 This recipe is sponsored by organic Washington apples but all opinions and recipe ideas are my own.

 - Take your grilled cheese up a notch

 - Why choose organic Washington apples

 - What is the best apple variety to use

 - Sides to serve with this melty sandwich

-- How to make brie and apple grilled cheese
+- Step by step instructions for brie and apple grilled cheese

 - What kind of bread is best